Trent Benson: Early life

 Trent Christopher Benson was born on October 7, 1971, in South Korea, but was abandoned by his birth parents and left to wander the streets before being taken in by an orphanage at age 3.
 There, he was adopted by David and Elizabeth Benson, an American couple from Fosston, Minnesota who already had several other adopted children.
 According to relatives and friends, the Bensons were described as a loving and caring couple who took good care of all their children.

 Benson attended the local Fosston High School, where he was noted for his skills in track and field, singing in the school choir, and eventually becoming captain of the swimming team.
 He was considered an amicable and likable person by everyone around him and is not known to have exhibited any indecent behavior.
-After graduating, Benson went to study at Minnesota State University Moorhead from the fall of 1990 to the spring of 1992, and during this period, his only notable infraction was an arrest for shoplifting from a Macy's store in Fargo, North Dakota, but it is unknown if he served time for this offense.
+After graduating, Benson went to study at Minnesota State University Moorhead from the fall of 1990 to the spring of 1992, and during this period, his only notable infraction was an arrest for shoplifting from a Dayton's department store in Fargo, North Dakota, but it is unknown if he served time for this offense.
 While he was well-liked by most of his fellow students, some alleged that he was overtly persistent in his attempts to court several girls and showed indications that there was a darker side to his personality.

 After graduating from university, Benson found work as a salesman at a used car dealership, initially working in Minnesota before moving to Mesa, Arizona in 1996.
 There, he continued with his job at a local dealership and eventually married a woman named Merchelle Tohonnie, with whom he had a son.
 Their marriage lasted for several years before they eventually divorced, with Benson citing Tohonnie's supposed alcoholism as the main factor for this decision.
 In 2000, his parents bought a condominium in an affluent neighborhood in Mesa, where Benson moved in shortly afterward.
 He quickly gained respect amongst his neighbors, who considered him a pillar of the community who helped out his neighbors and frequently attended meetings of the homeowner's association.
 In late 2007, again with financing from his parents, Benson acquired a small store in a strip mall and soon started a business named "Lindsay Water and Ice", where he sold ice cream, candy, water, and ice.